 A Florida Percocet detox center utilizes evidence-based and holistic treatments to help limit and reduce the severity of your withdrawal symptoms.
-Percocet detox treatments can include using medication assisted therapies, such as Suboxone and methadone tapers, to reduce your symptoms.
+To reduce your symptoms, Percocet detox treatments can include using medication-assisted therapies, such as Suboxone and methadone tapers.
 The intensity of your withdrawal symptoms depends on a variety of factors, including the severity of your addiction and physical health.

 A Percocet detox center develops a personalized plan based on your needs.
-Which is why it is important to be open and honest during admissions.
+This is why it is important to be open and honest during admissions.
 You can choose to attend an inpatient or outpatient Percocet detox center depending on the level of care you need.
 An inpatient Percocet detox center provides 24/7 supervision and support.
 An outpatient Percocet detox center allows you to return home at night.

 If you are battling a Percocet addiction, finding help from a Percocet detox center is only a phone call away.
 To find out more about our programs and to learn more about your treatment options, call us today at 866.723.3127.